NetApp/FSx-ONTAP-monitoring/FSx-Audit-Logs/Ingest-Administrative-Audit-Logs-CloudWatch/README.md

    **NOTE**: That if you specify to have the CloudFormation template create an endpoint and one already exist, it will cause the CloudFormation script to fail.

-- Role for the Lambda function.
+### Role for the Lambda function
 Create a role with the necessary permissions to allow the Lambda function to do the following:

 <!--- Using HTML to create a table that has rowspan attributes since the markdown table syntax does not support that. --->
 <table>